junxit/us-congress-bills-110/metadata.md

 - 2007-08-02 — Senate amendment proposed (on the floor): Amendment SA 2648 proposed by Senator Pryor for Senator Boxer.(consideration: CR S10846)
 - 2007-08-02 — Senate amendment submitted
 - 2007-08-02 — The committee substitute as amended agreed to by Unanimous Consent.
+- 2007-08-03 — Message on Senate action sent to the House.
+- 2007-08-03 — Received in the House.
+- 2007-08-03 — Referred to the House Committee on Transportation and Infrastructure.